AlexZorzi/MangaWorldDownloader/README.md

 # MangaWorld Downloader
-A Downloader For mangaworld.in, a project for educational purposes not affiliated with mangaworld.in, I am not responsible for the use and images hosted on mangaworld.in
+A Downloader For mangaworld.ac, a project for educational purposes not affiliated with mangaworld.ac, I am not responsible for the use and images hosted on mangaworld.ac

 [IT Translation](README_IT.md)
 [DE Translation](README_DE.md)